4 Effective Ecommerce Marketing Tactics

 The key to marketing success for e-commerce is understanding your customer base: their behaviors, their needs, and the problems you/your product can address.

-You should also adapt your marketing tactics according to the length of your sales cycle.
+You should also talk to digital marketing consultant and adapt marketing tactics according to the length of your sales cycle.
 If your sales cycle is long, for example, you should focus more on the lead nurturing process.